A Not Very Expert Witness

 By chance, the following year, I attended a conference in Washington where I had been invited to give a talk on the history of metal stockpiles.
 I tried to enliven the discussion by going back to the Bandoeng Pool in the 1920s which sought to control tin, while giving mention to the emergence of the GSA (General Services Administration) and its transformation into the DLA (Defense Logistics Agency), and making comparisons with metal stockpiles in the USSR of the past, Japan, France and China.
 What I had not expected – and it gave insight into the events to come – was that the conference would transform in front of my eyes into a discussion about China and Rare Earths.
 How was the USA going to react to China’s intention to hold the USA to ransom over the delivery of neodymium?
-The atmosphere in the room was hostile and I feared for the one Chinese delegate who had to listen to lobbyists working themselves into a fever that appeared to stop little short of recommending bombing.
+The atmosphere in the room was hostile unpleasant for the one Chinese delegate who had to witness lobbyists working themselves into a fever that appeared to stop little short of recommending bombing.

 Well, scroll forward a bit and we know what happened.
 The lobbyists I had witnessed using the hymn sheet provided by the National Academy launched jihad on Chinese rare earth suppliers in self-induced hysteria.
-The rare earth barmy army band-waggon rolled out of town.
+The rare earth barmy army band-wagon rolled out of town.
 And by 2010, while having my hair cut, I was asked by my barber whether ‘I could recommend an investment in rare earths’?

 While MMTA rules forbid members from selling metals to investors, others in the investment community, with perhaps less good will, thought to satisfy the public interest.
 We stood by and watched as companies were founded as fast as mushrooms growing in a cellar, to offer groups of rare earth elements in themed units of ‘Tech’, ‘Green’, ‘Electronics’, ‘Batteries’ dressed up for retail, like posies of cut financial flowers.